 Spending bills are often among the most contentious of all legislation.
 Fair shares change that because reps cannot overwhelm rivals to seize their share of the budget.
 They must persuade or trade with each another as equals in order to get more of what they want.

 A redistribution of spending power can affect government programs.
 Every agency should spend its budget on programs enacted by a majority voting rule.
 But too often, policies are not implemented due to a lack of funds.
-Two examples: the number of inspectors enforcing U.S. anti-pollution laws dropped 20% in 2001-2002 because the conservative administration favored factory owners over employees' and public health.
-And in Mexico, NAFTA has lead to over 3,000 factories near the U.S. border, but just a handful pollution inspectors; they would need several years to inspect that many factories.
+Two examples: the number of inspectors enforcing U.S. anti-pollution laws dropped 20% in 2001-2002 because the conservative administration favored factory owners' wealth over public and employee health.
+And in Mexico, NAFTA has lead to over 3,000 factories near the U.S. border, but just a handful pollution inspectors, who would need several years to inspect that many factories.

 Yes Yes Yes

 Yes, President Clinton did reduce the federal workforce and deficit